–It turns

 was an interesting

-interview with former Minister of Finance under Chavez General Francisco
+with former Minister of Finance under Chavez General Francisco

 Uson.
 Uson is the only person jailed for the case of the burnt soldiers of Fort Mara